deBrian07/Carpool/README.md

 # Carpool

-a software that finds optimizes the routes while carpooling
+A software that finds optimizes the routes while carpooling